A Kenyan girl and boy smiling

 Together, we can amplify children's voices

-Children and young people are disproportionately affected by some of the world’s hardest issues.
-Currently, an estimated 333 million children live in extreme poverty, without the food, sanitation, shelter, healthcare and education they need to survive and thrive.
+Children and young people are disproportionately affected by the world’s hardest issues.
+Today, an estimated 333 million children live in extreme poverty, without the food, sanitation, shelter, healthcare and education they need to survive and thrive.

-As a children's charity, World Vision supports this important day for encouraging children to raise their voices on the issues impacting them.
+As a children's charity, World Vision supports this important day for encouraging young people to elevate their voices and raise awareness of the issues impacting them.
 Learn more about how we're helping children fulfil their potential and how you can get involved.

 What is World Children's Day?